awarenessxz/TempFileDrop/storage-service/README.md

     - **spring.cloud.function.definition** - Notice, the names defined here.
 They will correspond with our consumers which will be defined later...
     - **spring.cloud.stream.rabbit.bindings** - define your routing keys here
-    - **spring.cloud.stream.bindings: - define the bindings here.
-These will created queues which are binded to the exchange.
+    - **spring.cloud.stream.bindings** - define the bindings here.
+This will created queues which are binded to the exchange.
 3. Create Consumer Class
     ```kotlin
     @Component